-In September 2015 I joined the Center for Petroleum and Geosystems Engineering at The University of Texas at Austin (UT) as Senior Research Scientist, adding my expertise from academia and industry to several research groups in petroleum-related geomechanics including UT’s Fracture Research and Application (FRAC) industrial affiliates consortium.
-I also collaborate with scientists and graduate students in the Jackson School of Geosciences’ Department of Geological Sciences, UT’s Bureau of Economic Geology (BEG), the State-wide Center for Integrated Seismicity Research (CISR), and BEG’s Structural Diagenesis Initiative as well as other scientists from universities and the oil and gas industry in structural geology, reservoir integrity, induced seismicity, and underground natural gas storage.
+From September 2015 through August 2017 I was with the Center for Petroleum and Geosystems Engineering at The University of Texas at Austin (UT) as Senior Research Scientist, adding my experience from academia and industry to UT’s Fracture Research and Application (FRAC) industrial affiliates consortium.
+I also collaborated with scientists and graduate students in the Jackson School of Geosciences’ Department of Geological Sciences, UT’s Bureau of Economic Geology (BEG), the State-wide Center for Integrated Seismicity Research (CISR), and BEG’s Structural Diagenesis Initiative as well as other scientists from universities and the oil and gas industry in structural geology, reservoir integrity, induced seismicity, and underground natural gas storage.

 Prior to joining UT I was Principal Geomechanicist with ConocoPhillips Company in Houston, Texas.
 Work there focused on the characterization and geomechanics of reservoir and overburden applied to subsurface containment assurance, deepwater assets, heavy-oil fields, and subsurface integrity of conventional and unconventional petroleum fields.
-My management responsibilities included design and implementation of Subsurface Containment Assurance (SCA) and reservoir/overburden geomechanics programs for global exploration and production assets, which included various tools for field containment assessment and technical tools for analyses of the strength and integrity of faults and top-seal stratigraphies under active injection and production operations.
-SCA was defined by the company’s top leadership and I was chosen to represent the subsurface geosciences on the team, which also included a senior Reservoir Engineer and a senior Completions Engineer.
-This program is credited with saving more than $100 million in proposed capital expenses from Indonesia alone.
+My responsibilities included design and implementation of Subsurface Containment Assurance (SCA), as co-lead, and reservoir/overburden geomechanics programs for global exploration and production assets, which included various tools for field containment assessment and technical tools for analyses of the strength and integrity of faults and top-seal stratigraphies under active injection and production operations.

-Technical project experience included fractured crystalline and chalk reservoirs, heavy oil fields, and deepwater assets including such areas as Alaska, Canada, US (Lower 48) and Gulf of Mexico, Norway/North Sea, Russia, Libya, Indonesia, and Malaysia; I also worked with diverse colleagues and groups within the company’s Geological Technology division to define and manage an integrated approach to deepwater reservoir and overburden characterization from a geomechanics perspective; this included the sedimentology/stratigraphy aspects, pore-pressure determination, rock properties, stress state, wellbore and formation geomechanics, and trap analysis.
+Technical project experience included fractured crystalline and chalk reservoirs, heavy oil fields, and deepwater assets including such areas as Alaska, Canada, US (Lower 48) and Gulf of Mexico, Norway/North Sea, Russia, Libya, Indonesia, and Malaysia; I also worked with diverse colleagues and groups within the company’s Geological Technology division to outline an integrated approach to deepwater reservoir and overburden characterization from a geomechanics perspective.

 Before moving to industry in 2011 I enjoyed a career in academia that culminated as Foundation Professor of Geological Engineering and Geomechanics, Emeritus with the University of Nevada, Reno (UNR).
-As a faculty member at UNR I taught a wide range of undergraduate and graduate courses in structural geology, geological engineering, geomechanics, rock fracture mechanics, physical and environmental geology, and planetary science, while running the Geomechanics-Rock Fracture group which produced 5 Ph.D. and 13 M.S. students, 2 postdoctoral scholars, and an international reputation for innovative research and excellent presentations.
-A sustained record of fundraising through competitive Federal grants, exceeding $5 million, was instrumental in the success of these academic programs.
-I was a key player in supporting and promoting UNR’s ABET-accredited B.S. degree program in Geological Engineering.
+As a faculty member at UNR I taught, individually or with colleagues, a range of undergraduate and graduate courses in structural geology, geological engineering, geomechanics, rock fracture mechanics, physical and environmental geology, and planetary science, while running the Geomechanics-Rock Fracture group which produced 5 Ph.D. and 13 M.S. students, 2 postdoctoral scholars, and a reputation for innovative research and excellent presentations.
+A sustained record of fundraising through competitive Federal grants, exceeding $5 million, individually or with colleagues, was instrumental in the success of these academic programs.
+I supported and promoted UNR’s ABET-accredited B.S. degree program in Geological Engineering.

 Following my Ph.D. studies at Purdue I was a Postdoctoral Research Fellow, awarded following a nationwide competition by the U.S. National Academy of Sciences/National Research Council, at Geodynamics Branch, NASA Goddard Space Flight Center, Greenbelt Maryland.
 There I worked with Dr. Herbert Frey and his research group applying geologic fracture mechanics to problems in continental rifting and the geodynamics of Mars, including multi-ring impact basins.